-How To Calculate Severance Pay In Ontario: Common Considerationsteam
+How Is Severance Pay Calculated In Ontario: Common Considerationsachkarlaw-admin

 When an employee is dismissed from his or her employment, there are many factors that impact what s/he is owed.
 This includes whether the employee was dismissed for cause or without cause, and the terms of employment.
 Some of the most common considerations when it comes to calculating severance pay in Ontario for a non-unionized provincial employee are expanded upon below.

 Is There an Employment Contract With a Termination Clause?

 One of the first questions any lawyer will ask a dismissed employee is whether s/he has an employment contract.
 This is because an employment contract establishes the rights and responsibilities of parties to the employment relationship.
 As such, it can limit an employee’s entitlements such as when calculating severance pay for the dismissed employee.